Skip to Content

 Top 3 Rental Property Upgrades That May Not Be Worth the Money

-Tidy, low-maintenance landscaping is an engaging component for a rental home.
-Most renters need a decent yard that is quite easy to take care of.
-Upgrading your rental property’s landscaping by establishing numerous lovely plants and trees or creating wonderful flower beds alongside a large, lush lawn area might appear to be a significant addition.
-After all, curb appeal is a major piece of the perceived value of a rental home
+Well-kept, low-maintenance landscaping is a desirable feature for a rental home.
+Most tenants prefer a tidy, simple yard that’s easy to maintain.
+Upgrading your rental property’s landscaping with numerous plants and trees or designing intricate flower gardens next to a large, lush lawn might appear as a valuable addition.
+After all, curb appeal significantly influences the perceived value of a rental home.

-Nevertheless, going over the top and creating a high-maintenance yard wastes money since it doesn’t add a lot to the property value or the renter’s fulfillment.
-Moreover, although your renter could at first be attracted to the beautiful landscaping, they may soon find it too much of an issue and neglect your property or choose to move out.
-With regard to landscaping a rental property, simple is better.
+Yet, a high-maintenance yard squanders resources because it doesn’t add much to the property value or enhance renter’s satisfaction.
+While tenants may initially be attracted to beautiful landscaping, they might soon find it overwhelming and neglect your property or choose to move out.
+When landscaping a rental property, simple is better.

-Wood flooring is popular among homeowners because of its natural design and warmth.
-However, it requires a lot of upkeep and is inclined to damage from water leaks or other mishaps.
-Moreover, it’s vital to consider whether renters will adequately care for a hardwood floor.
+Wood flooring is favored by homeowners for its natural style and warmth.
+However, it requires a lot of upkeep and is prone to damage from water leaks or other mishaps.
+Moreover, property owners must consider whether tenants will adequately care for a hardwood floor.

-Considering all these components, it’s vital to remember that while wood flooring may be a great upgrade for residents, the majority of renters are content with a low-maintenance look-alike substitute.
-It’s essential to know that natural hardwood is one of the more expensive upgrades, and that implies you may not recover the installation cost, regardless of whether you choose to increase the rent.
+Given these challenges, it’s notable that while wood flooring may be a desirable upgrade for some, most renters are content with a low-maintenance look-alike option. natural hardwood is one of the more expensive upgrades, meaning you may not recover the installation cost, even if you increase the rent to offset expenses.

-In today’s rental market, property managers and landlords may be inclined to integrate advanced technology like smart thermostats, keyless entry systems, and energy-saving equipment to attract tenants and stay competitive.
+In the current rental market, property managers and landlords might feel compelled to incorporate advanced technology such as smart thermostats, keyless entry systems, and energy-efficient appliances to attract tenants and remain competitive.

 Looking to take full advantage of your investment property returns in Arlington and adjacent area?
 Real Property Management Meridian is the only place to look!
 We’re always here to support you in achieving your objectives – give us a call at 817-678-8787 or send us a message online.